rebeca-lang/rebeca-lang.github.io/projects/DistributedControllers.md

 #### Case Studies
 * NRP FD algorithm: [ [NRP FD] ](/assets/projects/DistributedControllers/NRPFD.zip)

+  To create a situation where a violation would occur in NRP FD, you can for example set the switchA1failtime and switchB1failtime variables to 2500.
+  (env int switchA1failtime = 2500; env int switchB1failtime = 2500;) to simulate simultaneous failures on both networks.
+This situation would not cause any violation in the leasing NRP FD algorithm.

 * The extended version: [ [Leasing NRP FD] ](/assets/projects/DistributedControllers/LeasingNRPFD.zip)